Almond-Latte/ApkDownloader/README.md

 ```

 > [!IMPORTANT]
+> - `config.yaml` is required for the application to run.
+The application will not start without it.
-> There are restrictions on the number of parallel downloads.
+> - There are restrictions on the number of parallel downloads.
 Be careful not to overload AndroZoo.
 Please check the [AndroZoo API Documentation](https://androzoo.uni.lu/api_doc).

 ## ▶ Execution